John Amos: Good Times

 Amos is best known for his portrayal of James Evans Sr., the husband of Florida Evans, on the American sitcom Good Times (1974–1976).
-He had previously appeared in the same role three times on the sitcom Maude before continuing it in 61 episodes of Good Times.
+He had previously appeared three times on the sitcom Maude as Florida's husband Henry, who had a different history than James.
+(On Maude, Florida and Henry lived in Harlem in New York City where he was a fireman and she got work as a maid.
+On Good Times, Florida and James lived in a housing project in Chicago where he worked odd jobs, and she was a housewife.)
 Although cast as a hardworking middle-aged father of three, Amos was 34 when the show began production in January 1974; he was only eight years older than the actor who played his oldest son, Jimmie Walker, and 19 years younger than his screen wife, Esther Rolle.
 Like Rolle, Amos wanted to portray a positive image of an African-American family struggling against the odds in a poor neighborhood, but he expressed dissatisfaction after he saw the premise slighted by a lower level of comedy on Good Times.

 During his tenure on the sitcom, Amos openly clashed with the writers of the show, pointing to the scripts' lack of authenticity in portraying the African-American experience.
 He notably criticized what he felt was too much of an emphasis on Jimmie Walker's character J.J. and a lesser regard for the other two Evans children.
 He also criticized J.J.'s stereotypical buffoonish personality.
 This led to his dismissal by executive producer Norman Lear at the end of season 3 in 1976.
 In a 2017 interview, Amos said that the sitcom's writers did not understand African Americans.
 He told them, "That just doesn't happen in the community.
 We don't think that way.
 We don't act that way.
 We don't let our children do that."
 His character was killed off by the writers, leading to a memorable scene in which his screen wife, Rolle, screamed, “Damn!
 Damn!
 Damn!”